nadsbuhdha/portfolio-project-5/README.md

 * As a site user I can see an overview of the product details whilst in list view so that I am aware of the product details before clicking on the product

-* As a site user I can view individual product details so that I can see more in depth details of products
+* As a site user I can view individual product details so that I can see more in-depth details of products

 * As a site user I can sort products by rating, gender or brand so that I can filter products to easily find a product I am searching for